Infas-Imthisam/UiPath-Automated-Dropshipping-Product-Research-Sentiment-Analysis-Tool/README.md

 ## Installation

 1. **Unzip the Project Files:**
-   Extract the contents of the `Dropshipping Product Research Bot.zip` file.
+   Extract the contents of the `UiPath-Automated-Dropshipping-Product-Research-Sentiment-Analysis-Tool-main.zip` file.

 2. **Open in UiPath Studio:**
    Open the project in UiPath Studio by navigating to the project folder.